NorVirae/sonic-hackathon/README.md

 3. **Crypto Transaction Processing**
    - The equivalent CORAL token amount is transferred to the vendor.
-   - Transactions are executed via Sonic.
+   - Transactions are executed via Sonic blockchain.

 4. **Cash Dispensing**
    - The AI agent calls an API linked to a Raspberry Pi.